wp-plugins/awesome-weather/readme.txt

 This plugin allows you to easily add super clean (and awesome) weather widgets to your site.
 The weather data is provided for free by http://openweathermaps.org.

-Use the built in widget with all of it's marvelous settings or add it to a page or theme with the shortcode: (all settings shown)
+Use the built in widget with all of its marvelous settings or add it to a page or theme with the shortcode: (all settings shown)

 `[awesome-weather location="Montreal" units="F" size="tall" override_title="MTL" forecast_days="2" hide_stats=1 background="http://urltoanimage.jpg" custom_bg_color="#cccccc" inline_style="width: 200px; margin: 20px; float: left;"]`